 Who We Are

 The school was built in 1982 under the direction of the Rev. Charlie Scott (our chairman) and the late Rev. Tito Caneus, and is now supervised by the Rev. Chedrick Caneus.
-Our U.S. coordinators are Julie Scott and Christy Howard.
+Our U.S. coordinators are Julie Scott, Christy Howard and Renee Moldrup.
 We are led by a Board of Directors.